 - Enthusiasm and a positive attitude

-- The perspective of having been a Bridge participant or just a new student at Smith
+- The perspective of having been a Bridge participant or student leader at Smith in some capacity.

 Do we get paid to serve as Bridge leaders?

 Yes, but most, if not all, students do it because they value the opportunity to give back to a program they absolutely love!